karenarialin/karenarialin.github.io/README.md

 Mobile responsiveness: got rid of padding on left and right, used wrapper 75%-80%.
 Still looks unattractive, but at least it works.
 Finished without making too many media queries.

+Optimizing images was easy, just saving the picture as a gif through Adobe Illustrator.
+Next...

 ##To-do enhancements: